 - Click Save.
 The end-user should now be able to work with the Application.

 For security reasons, some Box admin teams prefer to limit the applications end-users can connect to Box.
-With the two primary options in the Third Party Applications section, Admins can mass disable apps and will need to allowlist the individual apps as the request comes up.
+With the two primary options in the Third Party Applications section, Admins can mass disable apps and will need to enable individual apps as the request comes up.